I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 Which ZIIP conductive gel should I use?

 If you’re brand new to ZIIP, start with the Electric Complex Gel.
-It’s $29.99, has no added actives, and is specifically designed for people getting started with the device.
-If you want added skincare benefits and you’re comfortable with the halo microcurrent device, the Crystal Gel is worth the upgrade.
-Just know it’s $50 and an ongoing repurchase.
+It’s $29.99, has no added actives, and is specifically designed for people getting started.
+If you want added skincare benefits and you’re comfortable with the device, the Crystal Gel is worth the upgrade.
+Just know it’s $80 and an ongoing repurchase.

 How long does a ZIIP HALO 2.0 treatment take?

 About four to six minutes for a full microcurrent facial.
 Once you’ve got the movements down from the guided video, it goes quickly.
-It’s a totally manageable morning routine addition.
+Totally manageable as a morning routine addition.

 Is ZIIP HALO 2.0 good for sensitive skin?